Updated Feb. 22, 2021

-As of today the Governor of Maine has updated the list of certain states that are required to complete testing and/or quarantine requirements if coming into Maine.
+Feb.
+22, 2021 As of today there are travel requirements you should be aware of when coming to Maine.
+Visitors from certain states are required to complete testing and/or quarantine requirements when staying in Maine.
 ME, NH and VT are the only states that are exempt, thus you can enter Maine with NO quarantine or testing restrictions!
-[MA no longer exempt as of 11/15.
-NY, NJ, and CT no longer exempt as of 11/1.]
-Visitors from all other states must complete the required mandate requirements.
-Read below for details.
-This compliance FORM is required to be turned in to us upon arrival if you are from a non exempt state.
+Visitors from all other states must complete the required travel procedures.
+This FORM is required by the State of Maine to be collected by all lodging establishments upon your arrival, unless you are from an exempted state (ME, NH & VT).

 If you have a reservation with us: We have greatly relaxed our cancellation policies, working with each of you as to whether you wish to re-book for a later date or transfer your deposit to a different reservation later in the year or next year.
-For now, should you not wish to travel during this time, we are not forfeiting deposits no matter how late you call to cancel, although we do appreciate as much notice as possible.
+For now, should you not wish to travel during this time we do appreciate as much notice as possible so we can discuss your deposits and options.
 Should you wish a refund, we are working with each of you to determine what method works best and how to process most efficiently.
 Please reach out to our front desk team for more information at 800-336-3983.
 As we continue to work on social distancing within the work place, know that there may be times when there are only 1 or 2 of us in the office on the phones.
 If we don’t answer, please feel free to leave a message or email us at [email protected] for questions, cancellations or reservations.

-Keep Maine Healthy: Maine’s Governor Janet Mills has crafted a plan for Maine Tourism to assist in the continued reduction of Covid-19 cases here in Maine.
+Keep Maine Healthy: Maine’s Governor Janet Mills plan for Maine Tourism to assist in the continued reduction of Covid-19 cases here in Maine is still in place.
 The plan is based on three cornerstones for our visitors to Maine:

-1) Quarantine or Test out.
-Currently there is a 14 day quarantine restriction for all visitors to our state ( See the FAQ to help sort this out).
+1) Quarantine or Test out of that quarantine.
+Currently there is a 10 day quarantine restriction for all visitors to our state ( See the FAQ to help sort this out).
 However, If you wish to opt out of the quarantine requirement, you must receive a negative Covid-19 test result in the 72 hrs prior to your arrival.
 Either way you are asked to complete a compliance FORM which is to be turned in upon arrival.
 We are required to keep this on hand for 30 days before destroying.
 You can use this site to see where a testing center is near you in your state.

 2).
 Increasing Symptom Checking at popular locations where people tend to congregate.